Seito Shokun!: Manga

+Live action film

+The manga was adapted in a film released on December 22, 1984, directed by Katsumi Nishikawa, produced by Kadokawa Pictues with the script written by Katsuto Kawabe and Seiko Mafune, starring Kyoko Koizumi (in the lead role as Naoko Kitashirou), Kyoko Kishida, Kenji Haga, Yosuke Natsuki, Ichiro Arishima and Katsunobu Ito.
+The film's theme music The Stardust Memory (スターダスト・メモリー) was written by Ken Takahashi, composed by Toshihiko Takamizawa, arranged by Akira Inoue and performed by Kyoko Koizumi herself.

 Live action dramas

 The manga was adapted into a 28-episode live action series, which was broadcast on TV Asahi between September 1, 1980, and March 30, 1981.
 Produced by Toei, the drama was directed by Kimio Hirayama and Takahashi Masaharu, with the script written by Masaki Tsuji and Ryō Nakahara and Takeyuki Suzuki and Yoshiaki Koizumi as producers.
 The series' theme musics, "Hai!
 Seito Shokun" (ハーイ!生徒諸君!), with lyrics by Kayoko Fujimori and "Akutare Dane" (悪たれ団へ), with lyrics by Yōko Shōji, were both composed by Asei Kobayashi, arranged by Masahisa Takeichi and performed by Satoko Yamano.
+It starred Mie Ueda.

 A live action television special, produced by Production Reed, was broadcast on Fuji TV on February 23, 1986.
 Directed by Mitsuo Kusakabe, it starred Tomoyo Harada, Sumi Shimamoto and Michie Tomizawa.

 Another live-action television special, produced by Hori Productions, was broadcast on Fuji TV on June 8, 1987.
 It was directed by Makoto Naito, produced by Masayuki Morikawa, Nobuyuki Kurauchi and Akifumi Takuma, with the script written by Ryo Ishikawa.
 The ending theme song, "Toki no Kawa o Koete" (時の河を越えて, lit.
 Beyond the River of Time), composed by Tsugutoshi Gotō with lyrics written by Yasushi Akimoto, was performed by Ushirogami Hikaretai.
 It starred Miki Itō, Shigeyuki Nakamura and Nagare Harigawa.

 In 2007, Horipro produced a 10-episode live-action television series.
 Directed by Karaki Marehiro and Tamura Naoki, the drama's 10 episodes was broadcast on TV Asahi between April 20, 2007, and June 22, 2007.
 The series' ending theme, "My Generation" was performed by Yui, who released a CD containing the theme song on June 13, 2007.
 The soundtrack for the series was released by Nippon Columbia as a soundtrack CD on June 20, 2007.
 The DVD box set for the series was released by Asahi Broadcasting Corporation on September 26, 2007.
 It starred Rina Uchiyama, Kippei Shiina, Maki Horikita and Kanata Hongō.